riskframe/ai-rmm/framework/measure-1.1.md

 [//]: # (SOFTWARE LICENSE)
 [//]: # (This file is part of AI-RMM, which is distributed under GNU General Public License V3.
 See LICENSE.txt to get a full copy.)

+# Measure 1
-# Measure 1: Appropriate methods and metrics are identified and applied.
+> Appropriate methods and metrics are identified and applied. [@airmf]

+## Measure 1.1
-## Measure 1.1: Approaches and metrics for measurement of AI risks enumerated during the map function are selected for implementation starting with the most significant AI risks.
-The risks or trustworthiness characteristics that will not – or cannot – be measured are properly documented.
+> Approaches and metrics for measurement of AI risks enumerated during the map function are selected for implementation starting with the most significant AI risks.
+The risks or trustworthiness characteristics that will not – or cannot – be measured are properly documented. [@playbook]

 ### Measure 1.1.1.
 Select Appropriate Measurement Approaches.